In Service to those who have Served

-The Cornell School of Hotel Administration (SHA) has always welcomed military personnel, and we have placed a particular emphasis on assisting recent veterans who want to pursue a business.
-Our major effort is Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), which provides entrepreneurial training and education specifically geared to twenty-first century veterans with service-related disabilities.
-SHA is one of a network of colleges and universities that provide this program at no cost to our veterans who are developing their entrepreneurial businesses.
-SHA’s three-phase program welcomes veteran entrepreneurs who seek to develop a hospitality-industry business, particularly in the food and beverage segment.
+The Cornell Nolan School of Hotel Administration has always welcomed military personnel, and we have placed a particular emphasis on assisting recent veterans who want to pursue a business.
+Our major effort is Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), which provides entrepreneurial training and education specifically geared to twenty-first-century veterans with service-related disabilities.
+The Nolan School is one of a network of colleges and universities that provide this program at no cost to our veterans who are developing their entrepreneurial businesses.
+The Nolan School’s three-phase program welcomes veteran entrepreneurs who seek to develop a hospitality industry business, particularly in the food and beverage segment.
 We are especially excited to meet with our program participants on campus for nine days of personal interaction.

 Phase 2: Residency

-Nine-day residency at Cornell’s School of Hotel Administration: students learn the core components of a business plan from Cornell’s world-class faculty and accomplished entrepreneurs.
+Nine-day residency at the Cornell Nolan School of Hotel Administration: students learn the core components of a business plan from Cornell’s world-class faculty and accomplished entrepreneurs.

 Phase 3: EBV-Technical Assistance Program